kaushikMreddy293/QuantumRAG/README.md

 1. Download the Python Notebook
 2. Run it on Google Collab or Jupyter Notebook
+3. Get your API Key from Hugging Face

 ### 4. Set Up Environment Variables